CharlesEngel/Dodgin-Boxes/README.md

 -Fog

-After everything other than text and menus has been rendered, a raymarching process is performed to include fog with is lit and also shadowed.
-(Note: A simplified and linear falloff is being used for the lighting here because it was expensive to compute a complex falloff for each light for each step in the raymarching.)
+After everything other than text and menus has been rendered, a raymarching process is performed to include fog which is lit and also shadowed.
+(Note: A simplified and linear falloff is being used for the lighting here because it was expensive to compute a more complicated falloff for each light for each step in the raymarching.)

 # Dependencies: